erikkvietelaitis/COS40005-Intrusion-Detection-System/README.md

 1. We recommend saving the install.sh to the Downloads file.
 2. If having commplications we suggest to run the install.sh as root, as suggested in the installion heading.
-3. Install, all the required dependences seperatley, as the install script should, skip currently installed versions
+3. Install, all the required dependences separately, as the install script should, skip currently installed versions

 - git
 - net-tools